The Chocolate Watchband

 The Chocolate Watchband was signed to Tower Records in 1966 and released their first single, "Sweet Young Thing", in 1967.
 Later in the year, the band released their debut album, No Way Out.
-Though the album did not chart nationally, the band had a huge following in San Jose and the San Francisco Bay Area.
+Although the album did not chart nationally, the band had a huge following in San Jose and the San Francisco Bay Area.
 In 1968, their second album, The Inner Mystique, was released and included the band's most popular song, a cover version of "I'm Not Like Everybody Else".
 By 1969, with Mark Loomis dropping out in the middle of the recording sessions, the band released a final album, One Step Beyond, however it did not include David Aguilar on vocals and was not as highly regarded or indicative of their past work.
-The Chocolate Watchband officially broke up in 1970 with no intent of ever reuniting again.
+The Chocolate Watchband officially broke up in 1970 with no intent of ever reuniting; however, they reunited in 1999.

 History

-1965: Early line-up
+1965: early line-up

 The Chocolate Watchband was formed in the summer of 1965 in Los Altos, California by Ned Torney and Mark Loomis, who had previously played guitar together in a local band known as The Chaparrals in the previous year.
-The two were joined by Rick Young (bass guitar), Pete Curry (drums), Jo Kemling (organ), and Danny Phay (lead vocals) to form the first version of the Chocolate Watchband, a name that was originally meant to be taken as a joke.
+The two were joined by Rich Young (bass guitar), Pete Curry (drums), Jo Kemling (organ), and Danny Phay (lead vocals) to form the first version of the Chocolate Watchband, a name that was originally meant to be taken as a joke.
 All five musicians had a background rooted in rock and roll and blues, with each one having spent time on the local club circuit.
 The band garnered a local following, integrating cover versions of British Invasion groups, particularly The Who, into their live repertoire.
 Curry was soon replaced by Gary Andrijasevich, a jazz drummer from Cupertino High School.
 They never recorded any commercial releases, but rare demos by the group appeared in the 1990s.
 The band was gaining popularity until Torney and Phay accepted an offer from a rival band, The Otherside, to join their group.
 Kemling followed soon after, effectively dismantling the first incarnation of the band.